Victimisation at Work

 - Pregnancy and maternity.

-If an employer treats someone unfairly because they have taken a protected action, this is considered workplace victimisation under the Equality Act 2010.
-In such cases, the employee may have the right to claim compensation for the unfair treatment.
+If an employer treats someone unfairly because they’ve taken a protected action, like making a complaint or supporting a colleague, that’s classed as workplace victimisation.
+This is covered under the Equality Act 2010.
+In these cases, the employee may be entitled to compensation for the way they’ve been treated.

-A protected act includes actions like making a discrimination claim, giving evidence in someone else’s case, or reporting a breach of the Equality Act 2010.
+A protected act includes making a discrimination claim, giving evidence in someone else’s case or reporting a breach of the Equality Act 2010.
 If an employer treats someone unfairly for doing any of these, it is considered workplace victimisation and is against the law.

 Victimisation at Work Reading

-If an employee experiences workplace victimisation, they must act quickly, as strict time limits apply.
+If you’re experiencing workplace victimisation, act quickly, as strict time limits apply.
 A claim must be filed with an employment tribunal within three months of the unfair treatment.
-To protect their rights, employees should seek legal advice or consult a workplace victimisation lawyer as soon as possible.
-They may also consider starting the ACAS early conciliation process, which can extend the deadline and allow more time to make a claim.
+To protect your rights, you should seek legal advice or consult a workplace victimisation lawyer as soon as possible.
+You could start the ACAS early conciliation process, which extends the deadline and allows more time to make a claim.

 Constructive Unfair Dismissal

-Workplace victimisation can happen if an employee faces unfair treatment due to serval reasons.
+Workplace victimisation can happen if an employee faces unfair treatment for several reasons.
 It could be a discrimination claim, the threat of a claim or being treated differently in a way that causes harm.
 If this happens, it is important to seek legal advice as soon as possible.

 Benefit From Employment Law Advice